 Usually, to obtain a higher battery life, you will have to sacrifice either performance or cost.
 High-performance parts require a higher level of power.
 If you want a high level of performance and a high battery life, you will have to fork out the dollars for more efficient parts.

-Lenovo balances this better, though, and their laptops have a better battery life over all of their ranges compared to Dell.
+Lenovo balances this better, though, and Lenovo laptops have a better battery life over all of their ranges compared to Dell battery life.
 The choice will ultimately depend upon your situation, but Lenovo wins on paper.

 Tech brands don't succeed unless they have at least a moderate level of customer service.
 With Dell and Lenovo, you can expect excellence from each brand.